rustyrussell/lightning-rfc/12-offer-encoding.md

 ## Rationale

-FIXME: some taproot, some about obscuring leaves in merkle proofs.
+FIXME: some taproot, some about obscuring leaves in Merkle proofs.

 # Offers